 - Dr. McKenna Brown, special assistant for global initiatives (College of Humanities and Sciences)

 - Dr. Charles Klink, senior vice provost for student affairs (Student Affairs)

 - Dr. Ram Gupta, associate dean for faculty research and development and professor of chemical and life science engineering (College of Engineering)

 - Dr. Edgar Rodas, associate professor of surgery (School of Medicine)

-- Tina Cunningham, associate vice president for sponsored programs (Office of the Vice President for Research and Innovation)
+- Tina Cunningham, associate vice president for research administration (Office of the Vice President for Research and Innovation)